Matrikas: Origins and development

-In the Gupta period (3rd to 6th century A.D.), folk images of Matrikas became important in villages.
-The diverse folk goddesses of the soldiers like Matrikas were acknowledged by the Gupta rulers and their images were carved on royal monuments in order to strengthen the loyalty and adherence of the armed forces.
-The Gupta kings Skandagupta and Kumaragupta I (c. second half of fifth century) made Skanda (Kumara) their model and elevated the position of Skanda's foster mothers, the Matrikas from a cluster of folk goddesses to court goddesses.
-Since the fourth century, Parhari, Madhya Pradesh had a rock-cut shrine been solely devoted to the Sapta Matrika.
+In the Gupta period (3rd century CE to 6th century CE), folk images of Matrikas became important in villages.
+The diverse folk goddesses of the soldiers like Matrikas were acknowledged by the Gupta rulers and their images were carved on royal monuments in order to strengthen the loyalty and adherence of their armed forces.
+The Gupta kings Skandagupta and Kumaragupta I (c. second half of the fifth century CE) made Kartikeya, who is also known as Skanda and Kumara their model and elevated the position of Skanda's foster mothers, the Matrikas from a cluster of folk goddesses to court goddesses.
+Since the 4th century CE, Parhari, Madhya Pradesh had a rock-cut shrine been solely devoted to the Saptamatrikas.

-The Western Ganga Dynasty (350–1000 CE) kings of Karnataka built many Hindu temples along with saptamatrika carvings and memorials, containing sculptural details of saptamatrikas.
-The evidence of Matrika sculptures is further pronounced in the Gurjara–Patiharas (8th to 10th century CE) and Chandella period (8th to 12th century CE).
-The Chalukyas claimed to have been nursed by the Sapta Matrikas.
-It was a popular practice to link South Indian royal family lineage to a Northern kingdom in ancient times.
-During the Chalukya period (11th to 13th century), all Matrikas continued to figure among the deity sculptures of this period.
+The Western Ganga Dynasty (350 CE–1000 CE) kings of Karnataka built many Hindu temples along with Saptamatrikas carvings and memorials, containing sculptural details of Saptamatrikas.
+The evidence of Matrikas sculptures is further pronounced in the Gurjara–Patiharas (8th century CE to 10th century CE) and Chandella period (8th century CE to 12th century CE).
+The Chalukyas claimed to have been nursed by the Saptamatrikas.
+It was a popular practice to identify the links between South Indian royal family lineages to North Indian royal family lineages in ancient times through Matrikas nursing them all.
+During the Western Chalukya period (10th century CE to 12th century CE), all Matrikas continued to figure among the deities's sculptures of this period.

-The Kadambas and Early Chalukyas from the fifth century praise the Matrikas in their preambles, as giver of powers to defeat enemies.
-In most of the relevant texts, their exact number has not been specified, but gradually their number and names became increasingly crystallized and seven goddesses were identified as matrikas, albeit some references indicate eight or even sixteen Matrikas.
+The Kadambas and Early Chalukyas from the fifth century CE, praise the Matrikas in their preambles, as givers of powers to defeat and kill their enemies.
+In most of the relevant texts, their exact number has not been specified, but gradually their number and names became increasingly crystallized and the seven mother goddesses were known as the seven Matrikas, albeit some mentions say that there are eight or sixteen Matrikas.
 Laura K. Amazzone cites:

-The inconsistency in the number of Matrikas found in the valley [Indus] today (seven, eight, or nine) possibly reflects the localization of goddesses [.]
-Although the Matrikas are mostly grouped as seven goddesses over the rest of the Indian Subcontinent, an eighth Matrikas has sometimes been added in Nepal to represent the eight cardinal directions.
-In Bhaktapur, a city in the Kathmandu Valley, a ninth Matrika is added to the set to represent the center.
+The inconsistency in the number of Matrikas found in the Indus Valley today (seven, eight, nine) possibly reflects the localization of goddesses.
+Although the Matrikas are mostly grouped as seven goddesses over the rest of the Indian Subcontinent, an eighth Matrika has sometimes been added in Nepal to represent the eight cardinal directions.
+In Bhaktapur, a city in the Kathmandu Valley, a ninth Matrika is added to the set to represent the centre.

 Iconography

-The iconographical features of the Matrikas have been described in Hindu scriptures such as the Mahabharata, Puranas such as the Varaha Purana, Agni Purana, Matsya Purana, Vishnudharmottara Purana and Devi Mahatmya (part of the Markandeya Purana) and also in the Agamas such as the Amsumadbhedagama, Surabhedagama, Purvakarnagama and Rupamandana.
+The iconographical features of the Matrikas have been described in Hindu scriptures such as the Mahabharata, Puranas such as the Varaha Purana, Agni Purana, Matsya Purana, Vishnudharmottara Purana, Devi Mahatmya (part of the Markandeya Purana), Agamas such as the Amsumadbhedagama, Surabhedagama, Purvakarnagama, Rupamandana.